-- the purchase of additional dwellings in England, Wales and Northern Ireland by individuals were, at the end of the day of purchase, sole or joint individual purchasers own two or more dwellings and are not replacing their main residence.
-The charge does not, however, apply where at the end of the day of purchase, a sole individual purchaser owns an interest in only one dwelling, or joint individual purchasers together own an interest in only one dwelling; and
+- The purchase of additional dwellings in England, Wales and Northern Ireland by individuals were, at the end of the day of purchase, sole or joint individual purchasers own two or more dwellings and are not replacing their main residence.
+The charge does not, however, apply where, at the end of the day of purchase, a sole individual purchaser owns an interest in only one dwelling or joint individual purchasers together own an interest in only one dwelling and

 - the first and subsequent purchases of dwellings by persons who are not individuals except where the 15% (or 17% for non-UK residents) rate under Sch 4A already applies